Detharon/Blitzkrieg/README.md

 This is an attempt to keep it alive and maintained and perhaps expand upon in the future.

 > [!IMPORTANT]
-> Right now, the project is in Polish only.
-I plan to add English language in the future.
+> The project has been mostly translated to English, but you may still come encounter few untranslated texts

 ![Showcase](https://github.com/Detharon/Blitzkrieg/blob/master/docs/Recording.gif)